pfheatwole/thesis/content/flight_reconstruction.rst

 Flight Reconstruction
 *********************

+..
+TODO:

    * Define the state

    * Define underdetermined systems

    * Define probabilistic methods / simulation-based filtering

+Key Points:

+* Uses some subset of the available data (eg, position only) to estimate the rest of the state (eg, wind vectors).

+* Requires dynamics for the wing + wind + control inputs to build a simulation-based flight reconstruction filter

+* Output: a set of time series of state **estimate** sequences for the wing, wind vectors, and control inputs.
+These outputs are

 Particle Filtering